mongator/documentation/mandango/extensions.rst

 The extensions allow you to add functionalities to documents, repositories, queries, in an **extremely flexible** way.
 It is also very amusing and easy.

-Mandango carries by default with some extensions apart from the Core one.
+Mongator carries by default with some extensions apart from the Core one.

 DocumentArrayAccess
 -------------------